-The Next Generation Food System Leadership Development Youth Program consist of educating the youth of Detroit on all aspects of the food system with hands on experiences.
-The program runs from July to February.
+The Next Generation Food System Leadership Development Youth Program consist of educating the youth of Detroit on all aspects of the food system with hands on experiences including fieldtrips and community service.
+The program typically from July to February.
 DFPC's annual Youth Summit's workshops are facilitated by the youth of this program.
 There are five available positions for high school students only.
 The program meets weekly during the summer months and monthly during the school year.
 A monthly stipend is provided.

-The first annual Detroit Food Policy Council Youth Summit will be Friday October 21, 2016 at the University of Detroit Mercy.
-The event will focus on educating youth in Detroit about the food system and how to further improvements.
+The first annual Detroit Food Policy Council Youth Summit was hosted Friday October 21, 2016 at the University of Detroit Mercy.
+The event focused on educating youth in Detroit about the food system and how to further improvements.

 Thank you to the following schools for particpating in the Detroit Food Policy Council's first Youth Summit: